spacetelescope/jwst/docs/jwst/pathloss/reference_files.rst

 The NIRISS SOSS reference file should also have WCS components, but their interpretation is different from those in the NIRSpec reference file.
-Dimension 1 expresses the decenter along the dispersion direction for a point source:
+Dimension 1 expresses the column number in the science data:

 ======= ===================== ===================================================================
 Keyword Value                 Comment